 En 2020 la AHCO finalmente abre su primera cede de información para la comunidad Hispana en Durham.
-La oficina esta hubicada en 123 Athol St, Whitby
+La oficina esta ubicada en 123 Athol Street, Whitby.

 Preservar, fortalecer y difundir la cultura hispanoamericana en la región de Durham, a través de eventos sociales, culturales y educativos.

 Ser reconocida como una organización comunitaria generadora de servicios, programas y apoyo social para el mejor asentamiento de los hispanos en Canada.

 I would like to wish you and your loved ones a most prosperous, healthy and successful year 2020!

 This past December, I was re-elected as the President of the Alliance and I thank you all for the opportunity to keep serving our community.